Browse documentation

 ./build/GocciaScriptLoader example.js --coverage

 Line coverage: Which source lines were executed and how many times.
-Instrumented in both the tree-walk interpreter (EvaluateStatement/EvaluateExpression) and the bytecode VM (main dispatch loop with line-change deduplication).
+Instrumented in the bytecode VM's main dispatch loop, with per-frame line-change deduplication so several instructions on one source line count as one hit.

 Branch coverage: Which branch arms were taken at: